brentongunning/rust-bch/README.md

 # Rust-BCH

-A fresh library to build Bitcoin Cash applications in Rust.
+A library to build Bitcoin Cash (BCH) applications in Rust.

 [Documentation](https://docs.rs/bch/)

+**Author's Note**: Going forward, I will be focusing my efforts on Bitcoin SV and [rust-sv](https://github.com/brentongunning/rust-sv) for reasons that are best stated by [unwriter](https://medium.com/@_unwriter/the-resolution-of-the-bitcoin-cash-experiment-52b86d8cd187).
+I will not be actively developing this library, however patches are still welcome.

 Features